 As the situation evolves the Company is regularly assessing the impact on solvency capital in line with established risk metrics and in compliance with the Company's risk appetite, including the impact following the recent volatility in the financial markets.
 Even though the longer-term impact of this situation is difficult to estimate, the analyses performed so far have not indicated that it poses a major threat for the future of the Company.
-As per 31 December 2022 the Solvency II ratio was 333%.
+As per 31 December 2023 the Solvency II ratio was 318%.
 Due to the nature of Alpha Insurance's Non-Life insurance activities in run-off, the impact on both liquidity and technical results is extremely limited.
-The only significant impact on profitability, is related to the investment portfolio which was exposed to extreme volatility during 2022.
-However, Alpha Insurance has an investment portfolio with a low risk profile, which as at year-end 2022 consisted primarily of investment grade bonds.

 The Company maintains a very robust financial and operational position to deal with the current geopolitical and market volatile situation.
-The impact as described above does not threaten the continuity of the Company and the going concern assumption remains appropriate.
+The situation as described above does not threaten the continuity of the Company and the going concern assumption remains appropriate.